-In this write-up, we will glance through the Fertilizer Industry in India, the various Government policies and interventions related to it, the effects these have had on the Industry, problems still persisting, the areas which need improvements and many other things.
-We have also covered the neem coated urea UPSC.
+In this article, one can learn more about the Fertilizer Industry in India, the various Government policies and interventions related to it, the effects these have had on the Industry, problems that are persisting, and the areas which need improvements.
+This article also covers the topic of neem coated urea.

-Fertilizer: Fertilizer is defined as any organic or inorganic substance, natural or artificial in nature supplying one or more of the chemical elements/nutrients required for plant growth.
-They provide six macronutrients and eight micronutrients to the plants for well balanced growth.
-Nutrients:
+Fertilizer is defined as any organic or inorganic substance, natural or artificial supplying one or more of the chemical elements/nutrients required for plant growth.
+They provide six macronutrients and eight micronutrients to the plants for well-balanced growth.

 - Nitrogenous: Essential Component Is Nitrogen (N).
 Ex Urea, Ammonium Nitrate, Ammonium Sulphate